Let’s face it, one of the main reasons people move to Thailand is because it’s pretty cheap. It's an awesome country, too, of course.

 It’s also worth bearing in mind that other expenses do pop up here and there, so you’ll need to make provision for these.

 So make sure you have some back up savings for emergencies.

 Find out what visa you will need to travel/live in Thailand

 If you’re reading this and thinking, “Man, I thought Thailand was a lot cheaper”, don’t let these numbers put you off.

-If you don’t mind living in a 27 Sq.m studio apartment, travelling that little bit further into town and aren’t fussed about eating street food and generally living frugally, you can get by on B30-35, 000 a month.
-There are many teachers living in Thailand on such a salary.
+If you don’t mind living in a 27 Sq.m studio apartment, traveling that little bit further into town and aren’t fussed about eating street food and generally living frugally, you can get by on 30-35, 000 Baht per month.

-There’s always ways to save money, and at the end of the day, many Thai people live reasonably well on a salary of 20-30,000 Baht.
+There’s always ways to save money and, at the end of the day, many Thai people live reasonably well on a salary of 20-30,000 Baht.